If you’re buying your first home, you may be wondering what types of mortgages are available and which one you should get that is best for your needs.

-When taking out a mortgage you will have to pay fees – ranging from quite small to very substantial, depending on the deal being offered.
-Types of fees may include:
+When taking out a mortgage you will have to pay fees, ranging from small to substantial, depending on the deal being offered.

 Finding the best all-round mortgage deal

-An independent mortgage adviser can explain all your options to you, help you weigh up the pros and cons, tell you how much you’ll be paying now and if interest rates rise, so you can make a confident decision.
+An independent mortgage broker can explain your options, help you weigh up the pros and cons, tell you how much you’ll be paying now and if interest rates rise, so you can make a confident decision.

 Other types of mortgage

-If you’re not just buying a home for yourself but need a mortgage for some other reason (e.g. buying to let, or buying business property) then you’ll want to find out about some of the other types of mortgages available.
+If you’re not just buying a home but need a mortgage for some other reason (e.g. buying to let, or buying business property) then you’ll want to find out about other types of mortgages available.

 Most mortgages are used to buy homes, but other kinds enable you to buy property to let, or business premises such as offices or shops.
 The other big difference is how you repay your loan.

 I’m buying a home

 A mortgage used to buy a home is a residential mortgage.

-- Combined rates – Your mortgage may be a mixture of repayment and interest-only, so that a portion of the loan is paid off by the end of the mortgage term.
+Combined rates: Your mortgage may be a mixture of repayment and interest-only, so that a portion of the loan is paid off by the end of the mortgage term.

 I want to build my own home

 Rather than buy an existing home, you may be able to buy a plot of land, secure planning permission and manage the building of your own home.